 Final course selection is completed in Barcelona, after students take the placement examination and meet with the academic coordinator to discuss and finalize individual course choices and schedules.

-SUNY Oswego Office of International Education and Programs works in conjunction with Global Experiences to provide students with internship placements that span all industry sectors.
-In addition to the program coursework, students will be placed in an 8-week semester internship in a field related to their major or minor.
-NOTE:
+SUNY Oswego Office of International Education and Programs provides students with internship placements that span all industry sectors.
+In addition to the program coursework, students will be placed in an internship in a field related to their major or minor.
+Barcelona Internship Placements